gagin/gar_tool/README.md

     db_column: instagramability
 ```
 > Note: To handle long strings in YAML, which has a practical line width recommendation of 80 characters, the > character after a node name allows you to write multiple indented lines that are then treated as a single, continuous line.
 This recommendation helps ensure that YAML content remains easily readable without requiring horizontal scrolling or line wrapping on typical displays.
+> Also, ensure you use consistent indentation (usually spaces are recommended, although I personally prefer tabs), as mixing tabs and spaces or inconsistent spacing will lead to nodes being skipped or misinterpreted.

 **Edit the prompt section** below with content-specific notes and a description of the role/expertise of the LLM persona.
 The persona you define greatly influences the categorization results.
 For instance, "instagrammability" ratings will differ if the model acts as a tourist versus an art critic, highlighting the importance of persona selection.